Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques

-The solutions to the Faddeev equations will also require us to re-couple two Jacobi basis states corresponding to different spectator representations.
-This corresponds to the overlap matrix element of the form:
+The derivation of the Faddeev coupled integral equations~\eqref{eq:F_nD} also require us to re-couple two Jacobi basis states corresponding to different spectator representations.
+This leads to the overlap matrix element of the form:

-where the re-coupling matrix elements for the spins and isospins are calculated using the {\it Wigner's 6-j} symbol:
+where the re-coupling of the spins and isospin states is obtained employing the {\it Wigner's 6j} symbol: